 “The success of a school depends on the effectiveness of the school leader.
 Our principals are responsible for building a strong culture and articulating a shared vision for engaging and empowering our students,” said SDPC Superintendent Dr. Danny Merck.
 “I look forward to seeing the impact these leaders will make in their classrooms, schools, and communities.”

-The four new principals announced by SDPC are:
+The new principals and other leadership positions announced by SDPC for 2023-24 are:

 Jessica Hendricks - Hagood Elementary